Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

-We have demonstrated a mechanism for the social enforcement of truthful communication, but there are constraints we place on our strategy set that make it easier for the social enforcement mechanism to function: for instance, signalers cannot adjust their signaling strategy based on whether they are being observed.
-This, however, is not as great a problem is it might seem.
-While it is true that in this model, there is sometimes an absence of pressure to signal in a conforming fashion, there is never any positive pressure for an individual to signal in a non-conforming fashion--there is no benefit to smearing or praising untruthfully, because it is not the reputation of others, but ones own reputation, that determines one's fitness.
+There \emph{are} constraints we place on our strategy set that make it easier for the social enforcement mechanism: for instance, signalers cannot adjust their signaling strategy based on whether they are being observed.
+This is not such a great problem.
+While there is sometimes an absence of pressure to signal in a conforming fashion, there is never any positive pressure for an individual to signal in a non-conforming fashion -- there is no benefit to smearing or praising untruthfully, because it is not the reputation of others, but ones own reputation, that determines one's fitness.
 Thus, even if an agent \textit{could} signal differentially based on whether they were being observed, if they even entertained any minute probability of being caught, they would always signal in a conforming fashion.